ErlendAbrahamsen/FYS-STK3155/Project2/README.md

-Erlend Abrahamsen FYS-STK3155 Project 2.
+### Erlend Abrahamsen FYS-STK3155 Project 2. ###
-### See Report.pdf for the report on this project. ###
+- See Report.pdf for the report on this project.
+- The goal is to use machine learning models for predicting if bank customer is credible for loan based of real data taken from a bank in Taiwan.
+Also try regression with neural network on generated data with noise.

 ### Structure of repo: ###
 Files:

-Project2.pdf (Project2 tasks/description), Report.pdf
+- Project2.pdf (Project2 tasks/description)
+- Report.pdf

 Folder Source_code: